 Section 89: Carrying a weapon while attending a public meeting

-Section 90: Carrying a concealed weapon
+Section 90: Carrying concealed weapon

 Final Thoughts: Is Pepper Spray Legal In Canada?

 The legality of pepper spray in Canada is clear: it is classified as a prohibited weapon when intended for use against humans and is therefore illegal for personal self-defense purposes.
-This strict regulation stems from a commitment to public safety and the prevention of misuse that could escalate violent situations.

 Canadian self-defense laws are highly restrictive, primarily designed to minimize violence by tightly controlling the use of items like pepper spray, which are classified as prohibited weapons.